Faith-Ebhos/Power-BI-Sales-Data/README.md

-# 📊 Superstore Sales Dashboard Project
+# 📊 Superstore Sales Dashboard

 This project showcases a professional business dashboard created in **Power BI**, visualizing sales performance from a global superstore dataset.
 The goal was to identify key trends, patterns, and operational inefficiencies using powerful visual storytelling.